NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 # Introduction
 This document reflects the interactions between Refinery and the Integration Server.

-# Sequence
+# Part I: Ingesting assets to the N-Drive
+Pre requisite :  A digitization session has been successfully finished by a digitizer.
+This means that there exists a local folder on a workstation containing 2 images for each digitized specimen of this session.
+These 2 images are a _raw_ image (saved in a proprietary image format such as .raf or .CR3) and a _converted_ image (saved in a standardized format such as .tif)
+1. The digitizer starts the IngestionClient on the workstation.
+2. The digitizer authenticates themselves with their credentials in the IngestionClient.
+This is done by contacting [uploadapi_verify endpoint](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/uploadapi_verify.md ).
+If the digitizer is registered, a positive answer will be sent to the IngestionClient.
+3. The digitizer selects the digitization session folder.
+4. The digitizer fills in all necessary data regarding the digitization session, fx institution, collection, preparation type, ....
+5. The digitizer triggers the IngestionClient to execute the automated checks and upload sequence.
+6. First, the IngestionClient checks if every _raw_ image has a corresponding _converted_ image and vice versa.
+7. The IngestionClient creates a _metadata file_ (.json format) that contains all metadata information input by the digitizers.
+8. The IngestionClient checks if any images if any images contain no information data ( 0 MB files).
+9. The IngestionClient reads the time each image was taken.
+10. The IngestionClient creates a GUID for each image from the supplied information and renames all _converted_ images and the _metdata files_ to their GUID.
+11. The IngestionClient sends each _converted_ image, its corresponding _metadata file_, and the image size and image checksum to the [uploadapi_upload endpoint](https://github.com/NHMDenmark/DaSSCo-Integration/edit/main/Documentation/Component_write_up/uploadapi_upload.md).
+12. If the return message is positive, the _raw_ image, _converted_ image and _metadata file_ are deleted from the workstation.

+# Part II: Ingesting assets to ARS
+* Create asset in ARS
+* Upload image to ARS

+# Part III: Processing assets on HPC

 Pre requisite :  An asset has been created in the ARS Integration server has persisted the asset in ARS and has a local copy.

-1. Integration server asks script running on HPC server to get the asset from ARS by providing the asset guid and the link to download the image file - [Hpc asset creator script](Component_write_up/hpc_asset_creator.md)
-2. the pipeline script has saved the image file localaly on HPC server from ARS - [Hpc asset loader](Component_write_up\hpc_pipeline_asset_loader.md)
-3. HPC server notifies the integration server that it has received files from ARS - [Hpc asset ready](Component_write_up/hpc_api_asset_ready.md)
-4. Integration server updates its track database with the information that HPC has received the asset files - [Hpc asset ready](Component_write_up/hpc_api_asset_ready.md)

 -- Start of Pipeline Execution --

+_Module: Asset Loader_

+1. Integration server asks script running on HPC server to get the asset from ARS by providing the asset guid and the link to download the image file - [hpc asset creator script](Component_write_up/hpc_asset_creator.md)
+2. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
+3. the pipeline script has saved the image file locally on HPC server from ARS - [hpc asset loader](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_asset_loader.md)
+5. HPC server notifies the integration server that it has received files from ARS - [hpc_pipeline asset ready](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_asset_ready.md)
+6. Integration server updates its track database with the information that HPC has received the asset files - [hpc asset ready](Component_write_up/hpc_api_asset_ready.md)

+_Module: Barcode reader_

-5. Integration server asks HPC server(script) to start a pipeline job for the asset - [Hpc job caller](Component_write_up\hpc_job_caller.md)
+7. Integration server asks HPC server(script) to start a barcode reader job for the asset - [hpc_pipeline_barcode_reader](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_barcode_reader.md)
-6. HPC queues the pipeline job for the asset and notifies the integration server job_id and asset_guid - [Hpc job queued](Component_write_up/hpc_api_queue_job.md)
+8. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
-7. Integration server updates the track database with the new information about the queued asset -
+9. Integration server updates the track database with the information it received in the previous step about the queued asset - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
-8. HPC server notifies the integration server when the queued job has started - [Hpc job started](Component_write_up/hpc_api_start_job.md)
+10. HPC server notifies the integration server when the queued job has started - [hpc_pipeline_job_started]([Component_write_up/hpc_api_start_job.md](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_job_started.md)).
-9. Integration server updates the track database with the new information about the asset -
+11. Integration server updates the track database with the information it received in the previous step about the asset.
-10. HPC server notifies the integration server that the job has finished and sends the output from the job to the integration server as well - [Hpc job finished](Component_write_up/hpc_api_update_asset.md) or [Hpc barcode reading finished](Component_write_up/hpc_api_barcode.md)
+12. HPC server notifies the integration server that the job has finished and sends the output from the job  [hpc_pipeline_barcode_reader](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_barcode_reader.md) to the integration server as well via [hpc barcode reading finished](Component_write_up/hpc_api_barcode.md)
-11. Integration server updates the databases with the new information about the asset.
-This includes potentially all 3 databases, but most likely just the track and metadata database -
+13. Integration server updates the metadata and track databases with the information it received in the previous step about the asset.
+Integration server updates the MOS database if the asset is a MOS.
+14. Integration server sends ARS the new metadata updates and updates the track database with information that this has happened.

+_Module: OCR_

+15. Integration server asks HPC server(script) to start a OCR  job for the asset - [hpc_pipeline_OCR](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_ocr.md)
+16. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
+17. Integration server updates the track database with the information it received in the previous step about the queued asset.
+18. HPC server notifies the integration server when the queued job has started - [hpc_pipeline_job_started]([Component_write_up/hpc_api_start_job.md](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_job_started.md)).
+19. Integration server updates the track database with the information it received in the previous step about the asset.
+20. HPC server notifies the integration server that the job has finished and sends the output from the job [hpc_pipeline_OCR](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_ocr.md) to the integration server as well via [hpc job finished](Component_write_up/hpc_api_update_asset.md)
+21. Integration server updates the metadata and track databases with the information it received in the previous step about the asset.
-12. Integration server sends ARS the new metadata updates and updates the track database with information that this has happened.
-After this step, the sequence can begin again after the Start of Pipeline Execution if there are more pipeline jobs that need to run on the HPC -
+22. Integration server sends ARS the new metadata updates and updates the track database with information that this has happened.

+_Module: Cropping & Derivative_

+23. Integration server asks HPC server(script) to start a cropping and derivative job for the asset - [hpc_pipeline_cropping&derivatives](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives.md)
+24. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
+25. Integration server updates the track database with the information it received in the previous step about the queued asset.
+26. HPC server notifies the integration server when the queued job has started - [hpc_pipeline_job_started]([Component_write_up/hpc_api_start_job.md](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_job_started.md)).
+27. Integration server updates the track database with the information it received in the previous step about the asset.
+28. HPC server notifies the integration server that the job has finished and sends the output from the job [hpc_pipeline_cropping&derivatives](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives.md) to the integration server as well via [hpc_api_new asset]()
+29. All jobs are done and the integration server updates the track database.

+_Derivative upload_

+30. Integration server asks HPC server(script) to start upload the derivative of the asset - [hpc_pipeline_derivative_upload](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_derivative_upload.md)
+31. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued]
+32. Integration server updates the track database with the information it received in the previous step about the queued asset.
+33. HPC server notifies the integration server when the queued job has started - [hpc_pipeline_job_started]([Component_write_up/hpc_api_start_job.md](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_job_started.md)).
+34. Integration server updates the track database with the information it received in the previous step about the asset.
+35. HPC server notifies the integration server that the job has finished and sends the output from the job [hpc_pipeline_derivative_upload](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_derivative_upload.md) to the integration server.

+_Clean_up_script_

+31. NOT TESTED.
+Integration server asks HPC server(script) to start the clean up job for the asset - [hpc_pipeline_clean_up]()

+# Part IV: Finalizing asset
+* Closing share
 # Glossary

 **Integration Server:**